 To understand the Jetty IoC XML format, consider the following example of an embedded Jetty server instantiated and configured in java:

-Jetty IoC XML allows you to instantiate and configure the exact same server in XML without writing any java code:
+Jetty IoC XML format allows you to instantiate and configure the exact same server in XML without writing any java code:

 In practise, most commonly used Jetty features have XML files that